You are here

 - Close all doors to rooms with outside windows.

-- Listen to all emergency paging and TXT-U for an all clear before leaving the safety area and returning to the work area.
+- Listen to all emergency paging and SAFE-U for an all clear before leaving the safety area and returning to the work area.